Controlling Collective Phenomena Via the Quantum State of Interaction-Mediators: Changing the Criticality of Photon-Mediated Superconductivity Via Fock States of Light: Introduction

-After developing the general framework, we concentrate on a specific example in the context of QED within materials: The case of photon mediated electron pairing and superconductivity.
+After developing the general framework, we concentrate on a specific example in the context of QED within materials: the case of photon mediated electron pairing and superconductivity.
 This recently proposed possibility provides a new scenario, with implementations both in two-dimensional materials \cite{Schlawin2019,Gao2020} and ultracold atomic gases \cite{Colella_2019,Schlawin2019a,sheikan_2019}.
 In particular, by considering a specific tight-binding model of QED, recent studies have found that, as an alternative to tuning the electromagnetic-mode energy, one can project the photon onto number states to control the sign of the effective light-mediated, static interaction potential \cite{Sentef2020}, and thus favour pairing and superconductivity over competing instabilities \cite{li_manipulating_2020}.
 A modification of the effective light-matter coupling constant could also be achieved by squeezing the photon field to enhance the proper quadrature entering the electromagnetic vector field, as proposed in the phonon case \cite{kennes_2017}.
-On the other hand, in a previous work \cite{Chakraborty} we have shown that, due to the above mentioned separation of scales characterizing QED within materials, pairing can actually be dominated by scattering processes which are not mediated by a static interaction vertex as in the usual Bardeen-Cooper-Schrieffer (BCS) scenario, but rather by resonant (non-adiabatic) photons.
+On the other hand, in a previous work \cite{Chakraborty} we have shown that pairing can actually be dominated by scattering processes which are not mediated by a static interaction vertex as in the usual Bardeen-Cooper-Schrieffer (BCS) scenario, but rather by resonant (non-adiabatic) photons.
 Here we demonstrate that exactly those non-BCS processes directly depend on the quantum state of the photon, and give thus rise to the emergent structure of scattering vertices for non-Gaussian states.
-In particular, by preparing the photons in pure Fock states, one can enhance pair correlations in a controlled way, thereby tuning the criticality and universality class of the superconducting phase transition by the choice of the number of photons.
+In particular, by preparing the photons in pure Fock states, one can enhance pair correlations in a controlled way, thereby \fpmm{modifying} the criticality of the superconducting phase transition.
 Our results also reveal that the thermal mixture of Fock states regularizes the strong pair fluctuations present in each of its components, yielding the usual BCS criticality.